 Inverboyndie has a very popular beach which attracts many walkers, swimmers, surfers and windsurfers and was a Marine Conservation Society recommended beach.
-It was designated as an EC identified bathing water in 1999 although it has been monitored since 1988.
+It was designated as a designated bathing water in 1999 although it has been monitored since 1988.
 The beach has a sandy foreshore with sloping rocky access.
 Water sport activities club also available on site, which attracts many users.

 Inverboyndie beach is situated close to the town of Banff, which was one of the north of Scotland’s thriving ports in the 12th century.
 Because of the exposed coastline, there are many ancient castles in the area to protect against Norse raids.